mattiolato98/deadlift-visual-analyzer/README.md

 ## Mean shift tracking

 If you choose mean shift as tracking algorithm, a window with the first frame will show up.
 Select the weight plates dragging the cursor from the top left corner to the bottom right one.
-It's reccomended to choose the closer side of the barbell for the best outcome.
+For optimal results, it is recommended to choose the closer side of the barbell.
+Press the spacebar to start the tracking process once your selection is complete.